jmbredenberg/Mafia-rules/README.md

 ##Current Moderators

-You can reach the mods for this game through the forum account Lucina, or at lucina@mit.edu.
-This is Lucy Gutierrez and Pravina Samaratunga.
-Contrary to popular belief, we are not actually one person.
+The mods for this game are Ian Clester and Isaac Grosof.
+You can reach the mods for this game through the forum account ijaacg or iap-2016-mafia-gms@mit.edu.

 ##Communication